crond-jaist/cytrone/README.md

 questions, as well as a set of questions inspired by the NIST "Technical Guide to Information Security Testing and Assessment".

-We have prepared a script that can be used to install the entire CyTrONE framework, including its main components CyRIS and CyLMS and the Moodle VM, on one host; the script is available [here](https://gist.github.com/crond-jaist/0f3af8bc31928fc3c03afdbf5c5d3696).
-Alternatively, please refer to the next information on the prerequisites for running CyTrONE, and on how to setup and use the framework.
+We have prepared an install script that can be used to set up the entire CyTrONE framework, including CyRIS, CyLMS and the Moodle VM, on one host; the install script is available [here](https://gist.github.com/crond-jaist/0f3af8bc31928fc3c03afdbf5c5d3696).
+Alternatively, please refer to the next information on the prerequisites for running CyTrONE, and on how to set up and use the framework.
 More details about CyTrONE are available in the User Guide published on the [releases](https://github.com/crond-jaist/cytrone/releases) page that also includes the latest stable version of the software.